Rsquared2016/MemeDiffusion/README.md

 In short:

-Sample all public tweets
+Sample all public tweets.
-Get the users tweeting in English
+Get the users tweeting in English.
 Construct an undirected, unweighted network based on reciprocal following relationships between randomly selected users (as bi-directional links reflect more stable and reliable social connections).